SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 Add a shared camera to Contents by any of the following methods.

--   Main Menu ?
-Add ?CameraShare
+-   Main Menu -> Add -> CameraShare
--   Content Tab (lower right menu) ?
-Add Content ?CameraShare
+-   Content Tab (lower right menu) -> Add Content -> CameraShare
--   Right-click within the Content Tab ?
-Add Content ?CameraShare
+-   Right-click within the Content Tab -> Add Content -> CameraShare

 Captured videos are streamed via WebRTC.
-For instructions on working with video contents, refer to Working with Video Contents.
+For instructions on working with video contents, refer to [Working with Video Contents](#Working\ with\ Video\ Contents).

 The example below shows the screen after adding a shared camera to contents.